pranaysuyash/sig_ext_fastapi_react/web/live/README.md

 wrangler pages deploy . --project-name signkit-landing --branch landing-page
 ```

-Note: `wrangler pages publish` can also accept a directory `dist` created by a build step.
+Note: `wrangler pages deploy` (preferred) or the legacy `wrangler pages publish` can accept a directory `dist` created by a build step.
 For simple static pages the site root `.` works fine.

 ### Option 4: GitHub Pages